CHARLENE BROWN - CO-FOUNDER AND

 Charlene also serves on the advisory board of TNON, an organisation focused on the development of network leaders and the strategic advancement of employee resource groups to better serve businesses and diverse communities.

 In 2016, Charlene was named the Black British Business Awards Financial Services Rising Star and in 2017 Charlene was named the Legal Diversity Rising Star.
 In 2017 she was also recognised as a Future Leader by EMpower and the Financial Times (ranked no. 2 out of 30).
-In 2020 Charlene was named in the top 20 Diversity Professionals in Industry, in the Global Diversity list which celebrates excellence in diversity and inclusion.
+For the last two consecutive years, Charlene was named in the top 20 Diversity Professionals in Industry, in the Global Diversity List which celebrates excellence in diversity and inclusion.

 In her personal time, Charlene enjoys songwriting, travel, exploring start-up opportunities and spending time with her huge family including 12 godchildren.